MarkkBarrett/HandbookCA/HandbookVSCode/Content/Task-Estimation-In-Scrum.md

 **8. Include Effort in Prioritization Decisions**

 Use story point estimates to help order your backlog, not just based on business value but also by considering the amount of effort required.
 Knowing the effort involved helps you decide whether to tackle several small tasks or one large complex task that might span multiple sprints.
 By balancing effort with value, your team can better prioritize items in the backlog.

+**9. Invite Only the Right Participants**

+Limit estimation meetings to people who are directly involved in delivering the work.
+This generally means the whole development team, the srum master and the product owner.
+Don’t overcrowd the meeting with observers, and make sure non-developers don’t dominate the discussion​.
+Having the right mix of participants ensures effective conversations and keeps the meeting productive​.

+**10. Timebox Your Estimation Sessions**

+Set a reasonable time limit on how long the team spends estimating in one go.
+Dragging on for hours effects focus and wastes time that could be spent elsewhere​.
+Aim for no more than 2–4 hours maximum per session​.
+When meetings drag on for hours, they often lose momentum.
+Timeboxing helps maintain productivity and keeps estimation sessions purposeful.